IDIAMath/idiamath.github.io/docs/question-match-properties.md

 - 4 Segment this is default code for creating the 3D room and the plane with x,y and z axis.

 - 5 Segment the function myFunction is created.
-It recieves the input from an input element in the DOM which has the class name "algebraic", then we remove any previously drawn graphs/3d functions and draw a new graph/3d function based on the recieved user input.
+It recieves the input from an input element in the DOM which has the class name **"algebraic"**, then we remove any previously drawn graphs/3d functions and draw a new graph/3d function based on the recieved user input.

 ```html
 <p></p>